Obama Administration Releases December Housing Scorecard

 WASHINGTON- The U.S. Department of Housing and Urban Development (HUD) and the U.S. Department of the Treasury today released the December edition of the Obama Administration's Housing Scorecard th a comprehensive report on the nation's housing market.

-(Media-Newswire.com) - WASHINGTON- The U.S. Department of Housing and Urban Development ( HUD ) and the U.S. Department of the Treasury today released the December edition of the Obama Administration's Housing Scorecard – a comprehensive report on the nation’s housing market.
-Data continue to show important progress across many key indicators with the housing marketing bottoming out nationally and clearly turning a corner – as home values continue to rise and home sales remained strong in November – although officials caution that the overall recovery remains fragile.
+(Media-Newswire.com) - WASHINGTON- The U.S. Department of Housing and Urban Development ( HUD ) and the U.S. Department of the Treasury today released the December edition of the Obama Administration's Housing Scorecard – a comprehensive report on the nation's housing market.
+The latest data show progress among many key indicators.
+Home values continue to rise, contributing to both an increase in homeowners' equity and a decline in underwater borrowers.
+While there is much good news in this scorecard, officials caution that the overall recovery remains fragile.
 The full Housing Scorecard is available online at www.hud.gov/scorecard.